ThornTechPublic/SwiftNetworkStarterKit/README.md

 return URLRequest
 ```

-But if we had parameters, `ParameterEncoding.URL.encode` will convert a Swift dictionary `[ "foo" : "bar" ]` into URL parameters `?foo=bar` for GET requests.
+But if we had parameters, `ParameterEncoding.URL.encode` would convert a Swift dictionary `[ "foo" : "bar" ]` into URL parameters `?foo=bar` for GET requests.

 The sample project makes use of AlamoFire's `ParameterEncoding.JSON.encode` for the POST HTTP body.